Forensic and Analytical Science

 Postgraduate study in specialist forensic disciplines and teaching are other routes many of our graduates choose to take.
 There are also opportunities for students to pursue forensic and analytical research at the university, for example in anti-fraud technology, advances in DNA technologies and drugs and toxicology.

-SQA Higher: BBBC to include Chemistry and one further science from Biology/Human Biology, Maths or Physics, English and Maths are required at National 5 grade B or above if not held at Higher.
+SQA Higher: BBBC to include Chemistry and one further science from Biology/Human Biology, Maths or Physics or Environmental Science.
+English and Maths are required at National 5 grade B or above if not held at Higher.

-GCE A Level: BCC to include Chemistry and one further science from Biology/Human Biology, Maths or Physics, English and Maths are required at GCSE grade 6 or above if not held at A Level.
+GCE A Level: BCC to include Chemistry and one further science from Biology/Human Biology, Maths or Physics or Environmental Science.
+English and Maths are required at GCSE grade 6 or above if not held at A Level.

 Irish Leaving Certificate Higher: H2H3H3H3 to include Chemistry and one further science from Biology/Human Biology, Maths and Physics, English and Maths are required at grade O2 or above if not held at Higher.